Running Artillery on GitLab CI/CD

-To use Artillery Pro with GitHub Actions, you must have previously deployed the Artillery Pro backend to your AWS account.
-You also must set up the following environment variables to make them accessible to your GitLab CI/CD job:
+You will need to set up the following environment variables (opens in a new tab) to make them accessible to your GitLab CI/CD job:

-AWS_ACCESS_KEY_ID- The access key ID of an IAM user with permissions to access the Artillery Pro backend resources.
+AWS_ACCESS_KEY_ID- The access key ID of an IAM user with permissions to trigger Artillery resources

 Environment variables for GitLab CI/CD can be set for your project by going to the Settings → CI/CD section on your project and expanding the Variables section:

-The following configuration will execute your Artillery test script on an Artillery Pro backend deployed in the
+The following configuration will execute your Artillery test script in the

 us-east-1 region (automatically using the